 Identifying the outsourcing location that will give you the best benefits is crucial.
-This means you have to consider many factors at once: the business environment, costs, availability of infrastructure, and even the people’s culture.
+This means you must consider many factors at once, including:

-Usually, entrepreneurs outsource to top locations such as the Philippines and India, both of which have a spotless track record when it comes to outsourcing.
+Usually, entrepreneurs outsource to top locations such as the Philippines and India, both of which have a spotless track record when it comes to outsourcing customer service.

 There are, however, instances when you need to think about moving to other locations.
 Some of them are the following: